skamansam/tappers-paradise/README.md

 Any PRs with modified VSCode files will be rejected.
 ```

 That being said, if there is sufficient discussion around why it should be included, I may bend this rule from time to time.

-There is already a launch configuration for debugging in VSCode, called "Debug Chrome."
+There is a launch configuration for debugging in VSCode, called "Debug Chrome."
 This configuration requires the `Debugger for Chrome` extension to be installed.
 This configuration is for using VSCode's debugging tools.

 The other debug configuration just runs the yarn task for running a local server.
 This configuration is for using your browser's native debug tools, or for testing in other browsers.